YonaskT/Preciting-maintenance/README.md

-The goal of the project is to help prevent unplanned downtime by predicting failures before they occur.
+The goal of the project is to help prevent unplanned downtime by predicting  machine failures before they occur.

 The idea is to develop a classification model that predicts the likelihood of a machine failure based on variables like air temperature, process temperature, rotational speed, torque, and tool wear.